What are sinuses?

 Chronic.
 These symptoms last longer than 12 weeks.

-Recurrent acute.
-Three or more episodes of acute sinusitis in a year.
+Recurrent.
+This means you have 3 or more episodes of acute sinusitis in a year.

 What causes sinusitis?

 Sometimes, a sinus infection happens after a cold.
 The cold causes inflammation of the nasal passages that can lead to obstruction of the opening of the paranasal sinuses, which can lead to infection in the sinuses.
 Allergies can also lead to sinusitis because of the swelling of the nasal tissue and increased production of mucus.
 Other possible conditions that can lead to sinusitis include:

 Abnormalities in the structure of the nose